gklabs/cooking-recipes/banana_bread.md

 ## Directions
 1. Preheat oven to 325 F. While the oven is on preheat proceed as below.
 1. On a large bowl add the following and mix well
     1. mashed bananas
     1. Vegetable oil
-  1. honey
+    1. Honey
-  1. eggs
+    1. Eggs
 1. Once mixed well, add the wheat flour, salt, vannila essence.
 1. Pour the baking soda solution into the bowl and mix well.
 1. Mix 1-2 cups of assorted dry fruits and fold the mixture well.